-To the extent necessary to facilitate the award of tax credits that would not otherwise be awarded, this Procedural Manual and associated QAP may be modified by Minnesota Housing from time to time.
+To the extent necessary to facilitate the award of HTCs that would not otherwise be awarded, this Manual and associated QAP may be modified by Minnesota Housing from time to time.
 Minnesota Housing may make minor administrative modifications deemed necessary to facilitate the administration of the HTC program or to address unforeseen circumstances.
-Further, the Minnesota Housing board is authorized to waive any conditions that are not mandated by Section 42 on a case-by-case basis for good cause shown.
+Further, the Minnesota